NSSL-SJTU/GeeSolver/README.md

 GeeSolver: A Generic, Efficient, and Effortless Solver with Self-Supervised Learning for Breaking Text Captchas In 44th IEEE Symposium on Security and Privacy (Oakland 2023).

-## Usage of Text-Based Captchas

-Text captchas have good user-friendliness, so many companies (e.g., Google, Microsoft, and Yandex) still use them on user login pages.
-After entering incorrect passwords multiple times, the user will be required to submit the results of text-based captchas.
-Detailed use cases and their security feature analysis are available on https://github.com/NSSL-SJTU/GeeSolver/tree/main/Cases.

-Since Alexa.com ends service on May 1, 2022, the complete list of the top 50 websites ranked by Alexa.com (including the corresponding captcha system) are available on https://github.com/NSSL-SJTU/GeeSolver/tree/main/AlexaList.

 ## Our Insights into Text-Based Captchas

 We would like to better present our insights and corresponding designs through the following three questions.